What To Know

 Essentially, the auto iris feature helps your Epson projector boost its contrast levels or achieve the right kind according to a scene.
 This means dark visuals are fittingly dark, and bright scenes are well-lit, irrespective of the ambient light.

-When the auto iris element in your projector is not working, the images will look desaturated or washed out, or the contrast ratio goes for a toss.
+When the auto iris element in your projector is not working, the images will look desaturated or washed out, or the contrast ratio will go for a toss.
 For instance, if your projector has a 1000:1 ratio with auto iris enabled, it will likely decrease to around 700:1 when the auto iris is turned off.

 If that drop in contrast ratio reads significant, you bet it is.